mia-platform/integration-connector-agent/docs/sources/45_azure_devops.md

 The Microsoft Azure DevOps source allows the integration-connector-agent to receive events from Azure DevOps.

+## Full Import

+This source supports a full import of all the git repositories reachable with the configured Azure DevOps PAT.
+To trigger a full import, you can send a `POST` request to the import webhook path configured in the service configuration.

 ## Webhook Integration

 The Jira source integrates with webhooks by exposing an endpoint at `/azure-devops/webhook`.
 When a webhook event is